 Admission to the Physical Therapist Assistant Program is limited to students chosen by the Selection Committee.
+The number of students admitted to the class is based on the availability of space, faculty, equipment, and clinical placement sites.
 Minimum requirements for consideration are the following:

 - 1. Application to the College; - 2.
 Application to the PTA Program (all components); - 3.
 Official transcripts of all previously completed college work submitted to the Admissions and Records Office; - 4.
 Applicants with transfer credits are required to have a transcript evaluation completed in the Counselor's Office on the Baker-Gaines Central Campus prior to submitting the application to the PTA program. - 5.
 Completion of all prerequisites with a grade point average of 2.75 or better.
-No D's are accepted by the PTA program; - 6.
-Fifty (50) hours minimum volunteer or work experience in a physical therapy department is required.
-Students are required to observe/volunteer for at least twenty-five (25) hours in two different clinical practice settings (hospital, outpatient clinic, or skilled nursing facility, for example).
-A representative from each setting shall document the number of hours the student completed on the Evaluation and Verification of Work/Volunteer Hours Form and evaluate the student using the form on the back of the sheet.
+No D's are accepted by the PTA program;